felixeverstorm91/EZ-Unwrap-for-Blender/README.md

 It combines multiple unwrap tools into one action, and highlights unwrapped meshes with a cyan material.

 ## 🖥️ Compatibility
-- Compiled under Blender 3,0,0.
-This tool has been tested to Blender version 4,5,0.
+- Compiled for Blender 3.0.
+Tested with versions up to Blender 4.5.
 - No guaranteed support for versions of Blender pre-3,0,0

 ## ✨ Features